-You found a Google Maps Actor on Apify Store, kicked off a 1,000-record job, and watched $7 in compute units disappear.
+You found an Actor on Apify Store for a popular mapping platform, kicked off a 1,000-record job, and watched $7 in compute units disappear.
 When the results came back, 200 rows were malformed.
 The Actor's maintainer hadn't committed in four months.

 Apify is a powerful platform — 4,000+ community-built Actors, the Crawlee SDK, built-in scheduling, and cloud storage.
 For developers comfortable writing JavaScript and configuring scrapers from scratch, it remains one of the most complete options in the market.
 But Apify's strength is also its ceiling: it's built around pre-scripted extraction logic.
-When your task requires a browser that can think — logging into authenticated portals, navigating dynamic flows, handling CAPTCHAs mid-workflow — the Actor model runs out of road.
+When your task requires a browser that can think — logging into authenticated portals, navigating dynamic flows, handling multi-step authenticated workflows — the Actor model runs out of road.

 Here are six alternatives, each designed for a different piece of the problem.
 And one that handles the whole thing.